boazcstrike/boazcstrike/README.md

 # 💫 About Me:
+🔭 Currently: Expanding and upskilling my expertise in AI Technologies.
-🤖 busy with postgreSQL, MongoDB, vector database<br>🧠 looking for beautiful startup ideas<br>🗇 copy pasting codes since 2014
+🤖 busy with PostgreSQL, MongoDB, vector database.
+🧠 looking for beautiful startup ideas
+🗇 copy-pasting codes since 2014
+👯 Collaboration: Open to working on exciting development projects.

 # 💻 Tech Stack: